filipdadgar/metacar-vnc/README.md

 To run:

+docker run -p 5900:5900 --name [name it something] filipdadgar/ls-gym

+Or build your own image:

 1. Clone the repo
 2. cd to directory
 3. docker build -t [name of image] .
-4. docker run -p 5900:5900 --name [name it something] filipdadgar/ls-gym

 * Start [tightvnc](https://www.tightvnc.com) and connect to localhost:5900
 * Right click anywhere on the screen Applications -> Shell -> Bash